malachi-hale/Telco-project/README.md

     | monthly_charges  |              0.156533 |
     | contract_type_id |              0.148934 |

- - We use the the **Decision Tree** model to determine how to associate the specified variables.

 **Key finidngs**
      - We find that having a month-to-month contract is the biggest predictor of churn.
      - Of the customers on a month-to-month contract, customers with month charges less than or equal to $68.43 are more likely to churn.